Talk to me and I will tell you that the sunsets in Nicaragua are what made me fall in love with the country.

 I strongly recommend spending at least 3 days there to make the most of it – the incredible nature, the lagoons and obviously the volcanos.
 You can get fantastic sunset views from pretty much anywhere around the island – the photo above was taken from Finca Magdalena, which is a bit of a backpackers’ hub in Balgue, one of the most remote villages on the island.

-Make sure to check out my post A Complete Guide To Ometepe, Nicaragua.
+Make sure to check out my posts A Complete Guide To Ometepe, Nicaragua and Where to Stay In Ometepe.

 Whether you feel like relaxing under the Caribbean sun, snorkeling in the clear waters, diving or just want to walk around to explore the island, Isla de Maiz won’t disappoint.
 Needless to say, the Corn Islands are perfect in terms of sunset.